why include images of exhibition installations?

 The Craig Gallery (2017): late in 2016, a large display case was installed in the gallery's exterior wall and named the Craig Market Gallery.
 Even when the gallery is closed, work in the Craig Market Gallery is fully accessible to viewers.
 I was invited to kick off this new exhibition programme with a series of small sculptural works.
 Eighteen pieces: ten in part 1 (January) and eight in part 2 (February) were exhibited under the title unfinished business: parts 1 & 2.
 The Market Gallery now has two such display cases.

 The Craig Gallery (2020): back in the main gallery for the month of January with work that harkens back to my 1970 solo show in London Ontario.
-This is The Last (Non) Picture Show as I have no plans to mount another solo show and also because this work is clearly not pictorial.
+It was The Last (Non) Picture Show as I had no plans to mount another solo show** and also because this work is clearly not pictorial.
 For those who know the movie The Last Picture Show (1971), you may recognise the poster layout for my non picture show as an homage to the original.
-For me, the appropriation of the poster layout provides a pleasing symmetry in that when Bogdanovich would have been filming, I would have been making the work for that first solo exhibition.
-Fifty years later, here we are again.
+For me, the appropriation of the poster layout provides a pleasing symmetry in that when Bogdanovich would have been filming, I would have been making the work for that first solo exhibition which was also non-pictorial.
+Fifty years later, here we are together again.
 The exhibition statement is here.

 Scrolling through the images below will provide an opportunity to attend many of the eighteen solo as well as a couple of group exhibitions that have occurred over a period of fifty years.
 I must confess that many documentary opportunities were missed.
 But that is water under the bridge.